SizeCredit/size-solidity/README.md

 #### Oracles

-##### Price Feed

-Two Chainlink aggregators are used to fetch the ETH/USDC rate.
-A conversion from ETH/USD and USDC/USD is performed and the result is rounded down to 18 decimals.
-For example, a spot price of 2,426.59 ETH/USDC is represented as 2426590000000000000000.

 ##### Variable Pool Price Feed

 Since both `Size` contract (fixed-rate orderbook) ant the Size's Variable Pool (Aave v3 fork) depend on the ETH/USDC rate, it may be appropriate to use a single contract interfacing with Chainlink aggregators, as different error handling and LINK funding may cause issues once these two interconected systems are deployed.

 A solution is proposed to use Size's Variable Pool (Aave v3 fork) `AaveOracle` contract directly, and simply converting the returned price to 18 decimals as the `Size` contract expects.
 One drawback of using `AaveOracle` is that it does not perform stale price checks for the oracle response, as it simply executes [`latestAnswer()`](https://github.com/aave/aave-v3-core/blob/6070e82d962d9b12835c88e68210d0e63f08d035/contracts/misc/AaveOracle.sol#L109) instead of `latestRoundData()`.

-In production, only one of `PriceFeed` or `VariablePoolPriceFeed` oracles will be deployed, since they both conform with the `IPriceFeed` interface, expected by the `Size` contract.
-The specific implementation will be determined with the help and feedback from audits and security reviews.
+Because of that, this oracle will be updated on our fork to use `latestRoundData`

 ##### Market Borrow Rate Feed